St Catharine's College, Cambridge

-St Catharine's College is a constituent college of the University of Cambridge.
+St Catharine's College is a constituent college of the University of Cambridge, England.
 Founded in 1473 as Katharine Hall, it adopted its current name in 1860.
 The college is nicknamed "Catz".
 The college is located in the historic city-centre of Cambridge, and lies just south of King's College and across the street from Corpus Christi College.
 The college is notable for its open court (rather than closed quadrangle) that faces towards Trumpington Street.

-St Catharine's is unique in being the only Oxbridge college founded by the serving head of another college.

-Governance and community

-St Catharine's college community consists of approximately 1000 Fellows, graduate and undergraduate students, and staff.
+The college community consists of approximately 1000 Fellows, graduate and undergraduate students, and staff.
 The college is led by a Master, and the college is run by a governing body comprising the official and professorial Fellows of the college, chaired by the Master.
-The college has had 39 Masters since its foundation in 1473.
-The current Master, Sir Mark Welland took up office on 1 October 2016.
-In February 2023, the college announced the pre-election of Sir John Benger as the 40th Master.
+The current Master, Sir John Benger took up office on 1 October 2023.

 History

 Foundation

-Robert Woodlark, Provost of King’s College, had begun preparations for the founding of a new college as early as 1459 when he bought tenements on which the new college could be built.
+Robert Woodlark, Provost of King's College, had begun preparations for the founding of a new college as early as 1459 when he bought tenements on which the new college could be built.
 The preparation cost him a great deal of his private fortune (he was suspected of diverting King's College funds), and he was forced to scale down the foundation to only three fellows.
 He stipulated that they must study theology and philosophy only.
 The college was established as "Lady Katharine Hall" in 1473.
 The college received its royal charter of incorporation in 1475 from Edward IV.
 Woodlark may have chosen the name in homage to the mother of Henry VI who was Catherine of Valois, although it is more likely that it was named as part of the Renaissance cult of Catherine of Alexandria, a patron saint of learning.
-The college was formally founded on St Catherine’s day (25 November) 1473.
+The college was formally founded on St Catherine's day (25 November) 1473.
 The Catharine wheel, a symbol of the saint's martyrdom, appears on the college arms.

 The initial foundation was not well-provided for.
 Woodlark was principally interested in the welfare of fellows and the college had no undergraduates for many years.
 By 1550, however, there was a number of junior students and the focus of the college changed to that of teaching undergraduates.